 Certainty comes from understanding.
 The confident believer carries “full assurance of understanding.”
 He is full of assurance.
-Because he has many certainties, this results in the wealth of assurances.
+Because he has many certainties, this results in a wealth of assurances.

 “Full assurance” is the fixed persuasion that we comprehend the truth.
 This person has reached the elevation of confidence that he knows for sure what truth is.
 He does not misconstrue truth or attach meanings it does not bear.
 He knows the mind of God in the matter.

 Confidence comes from the “full assurance of understanding.”

 “Full assurance” describes how we utilize God’s privileges for our life.
 When we orient to God’s provisions, we may struggle with sins, but if we sin, we have confidence that God will forgive when we confess (I John 1:9).
 We rest on God’s faithfulness to forgive.
 We cast our cares upon him because we are confident that God cares for us (Phil.
 4:6,7; I Pet.
 5:7).
 When we pray, we know that God hears us because of Christ because we come “in Jesus’ name.”